chocolatenetwork/docs/litepaper/README.md

 Ranked from easiest to most difficult to eliminate.

-1. **“Deep-fakes”: where scammers use imposter websites and social media handles that look like existing legitimate entities.
+1. **“Deep-fakes”**: where scammers use imposter websites and social media handles that look like existing legitimate entities.
 Lowest hanging fruit.
 To address first. \
    ** → Solve by checking directly with core teams via our ambassador networks, and with **one-click transparency** and **simple ML **to direct people to legitimate sites and community members.** \
     `**
 2. **Lack of knowledge: where victims are new to the ecosystem and do not understand Web 3.0 transactions.
 Low hanging fruit.
 To tackle next.** \